andreio16/bandwidth_monitor/README.md

 - [x] Build the NetworkTraker class with [psutil](https://psutil.readthedocs.io/en/latest/index.html?highlight=net_io_counters).

-- [x] Update the GUI according to harcoded data. (with \Common\test_api_requests.py) Draw the graph by getting the data the db server.
+- [x] Update the GUI according to harcoded data. (with \Common\test_api_requests.py) Draw the graph by getting the data from db server.

 - [x] Build a infinite loop for inserting the tacker data into db.